onflow/cadence/docs/language.md

     //
     // The function must be public.
     //
-    // NOTE: the type of the parameter is `@ExampleToken`,
+    // NOTE: the type of the parameter is `{FungibleToken}`,
+    // i.e., any resoure that implements the resoruce interface `FungibleToken`,
+    // so any other token – however, we want to ensure that only tokens
-    // i.e., only a token of the same type can be deposited.
+    // of the same type can be deposited.
     //
     // This implementation satisfies the required postconditions.
     //